pusapatiakhilraju/Mac-Git-Pytorch-Setup/README.md

    open ~/.ssh/config  # If the file doesn't exist, create it
    ```

-   To create the file enter the following command into the terminal
+   If the file doesn't exist then to create the file enter the following command into the terminal
    ```sh
    touch ~/.ssh/config  # create file called config
    ```